zx0r/HackintoshBible/PowerManagement/README.md

 - Test your settings after making changes.
 - Keep your kexts and OpenCore up to date.
 - For Hackintoshes, ensure your ACPI/DSDT patches are correct.

-### Check Current Power Button Behavior

-- To open the pane, choose Apple menu > System Settings, then click Lock Screen
-- Uncheck box Show the Sleep, Restart and Shutdown Buttons and You have to relogin

-- Before making changes, verify the current behavior of the power button:
-- Press Windows + Alt and Press the power button briefly.
-- Observe whether the system enters sleep mode or displays a shutdown dialog.

 </small>